 Who Is Best Suited To A Final Salary Pension Scheme Transfer

-A transfer may not be appropriate for those who are significantly risk averse or to those who are completely dependant on the final salary pension income.
+A transfer may not be appropriate for those who are significantly risk-averse or to those who are completely dependent on the final salary pension income.
 Generally, a transfer is only suitable for a minority of members of final salary pension schemes.

 What is the Final Salary Pension Transfer Process And Costs

 To obtain a cash equivalent transfer value and make an initial assessment of the viability of a transfer is a free service offered by many of those advisers qualified and authorised to advise on transfer from final salary pension schemes (contact us on 0800 043 8341 to arrange a no cost assessment – We hold the relevant permissions and specialise in final salary pension transfer advise).